theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

     fdi.pxfactnameN=
     fdi.pxfactvalueN=

-When px.ip and/or px.gw are ommited, image tries to acquire network credentials over DHCP, which can be useful in PXE-less environments with DHCP server deployed.
+When px.ip and/or px.gw are omitted, image tries to acquire network credentials over DHCP, which can be useful in PXE-less environments with DHCP server deployed.
 Therefore the absolute minimum set of options in this case
 is: